Foxhole Medals is an Australian and Veteran-owned and operated company which has been running for nearly 20 years.

-The Foxhole™ Story
+The Foxhole Story

 The initial spark of what would become Foxhole Medals was ignited in 2004 during my newest posting with the RAN in Nowra, New South Wales - with no local Glendinnings - as a Petty Officer Aircraft Technician Instructor.

-The slicing of quality colourfast ribbon in just the right length with razor-sharp scissor blades, a perfectly trimmed board providing the foundation for flawless tape application, the almost meditative repetition of perfect stitching – a thousand tiny steps that all need to be done faultlessly and with quality materials to create an end result of perfection.
+The slicing of quality colourfast ribbon at just the right length with razor-sharp scissor blades; a perfectly trimmed board providing the foundation for flawless tape application; the almost meditative repetition of perfect stitching.
+A thousand tiny steps all needing to be done faultlessly and with quality materials to create an end result of perfection.
 Just like fixing one of my beloved Seahawks, but in miniature form.

-I initially operated from my mum and dad’s garage in Honeywood, then a custom-built garage at home with my first staff member; I then became the third medal mounter in Australia to open an eCommerce store in 2007 (behind two large-scale companies) then moved to the big smoke with two Hobart-CBD shopfronts and 6 staff, and I’m now working back at home with my team as online and phone sales dominate the retail market.
+I initially operated from my mum and dad’s garage in Honeywood, then from a custom-built garage at home with my first staff member.
+I became the third medal mounter in Australia to open an eCommerce store in 2007 (behind two large-scale companies), and moved to the 'big smoke' with two Hobart-CBD shopfronts and 6 staff.
+We were fortunate to be ahead of the COVID remote working trend when we moved the business to home in August 2019 as online and phone sales dominated the retail market.